Admission Talk and Interview Arrangement for 2018 Intake

-In order to enhance the understanding of secondary school students on social work and our social work program, we will offer the undergraduate admission talks for Secondary 6 students in 11 May 2017.
+In order to enhance the understanding of secondary school students on social work and our social work program, we will offer the undergraduate admission talks in the CUHK Orientation Day for Undergraduate Admissions on 21 October 2017 (Sat).
 Professors of our department will share with participants their expert knowledge on different specific topics of social work.
 Also, participants will have the opportunity to meet our social work students/alumni, and teaching staff to understand more about the learning of social work in CUHK.
-Details of the admission talks are as follows.
+For details, please refer to http://www.cuhk.edu.hk/oday/.

-In addition, this year’s JUPAS admission interview of our department will be scheduled on 1 June, 2017 (Thursday) and July 26, 2017 (Wednesday).
-Invitation letter for the interview will be sent to the students who selected our programme as one of their Band A choices in JUPAS, via mail or email.
+The JUPAS admission interview for 2018 will tentatively be scheduled in June 2018 and July 2018 respectively.
+Invitation for the interview will be sent to the students who selected our programme as one of their Band A choices in JUPAS, via mail or email.

 Please feel free to call 3943-7490 (Attn: Ms. Ho) or 3943-8783 (Attn: Mr. Ip) if you have any enquiries.